Do You Need to Rotate Winter Tires?

 What Are the Benefits of Rotating Tires Before Winter?

 The condition of your tire tread determines how well your car grips the road surface.
-When you’re driving in wet or icy conditions (both more common in winter months) and the surface is slick, the tires need the most grip—this makes sure you can change speed, brake, and stop quickly.
+When you’re driving in wet or icy conditions (both more common in winter months) and the surface is slick, your car’s tires need the most traction they can get to help make sure you can change your speed, brake, and stop quickly.

+Your tire’s tread is so vital that all tires are legally required to have a minimum tread of 2/32 of an inch.
+Failing to rotate your tires results in uneven wear, bringing you closer to the legal minimum sooner and leading to suboptimal performance.
 Winter tire rotation is recommended as it prolongs the life of your tires and leads to better performance and safer driving.
-What’s more, it can lead to big savings, as tire rotation cost is much lower than early tire replacement cost.
+What’s more, it can lead to significant savings, as a tire rotation costs much less than an early tire replacement.

 How Often Should You Rotate Your Tires?